Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/piggy-bank/preparing.rst

-Let's check if you can execute the concordium client tool.
+Let's check if you can execute the ``concordium-client`` tool.

 .. code-block:: console

    $./concordium-client --help

-You should see some output that will help you in getting familiar with the concordium client tool.
+You should see some output that will help you in getting familiar with the ``concordium-client`` tool.

 .. image:: ./images/pb_tutorial_9.png
    :width: 100 %

-The concordium client tool will allow you to interact with your testnet node.
-You find important commands that the concordium client tool provides :ref:`here<concordium_client>`.
+The ``concordium-client`` tool will allow you to interact with your testnet node.
+You find important commands that the ``concordium-client`` tool provides :ref:`here<concordium_client>`.

-Your next task enables the concordium client tool to talk to your testnet node.
+Your next task enables the ``concordium-client`` tool to talk to your testnet node.
 There are two options to achieve this:

 1. Option (beginners)

-This option explains how to transfer the concordium client tool to your instance and execute commands from within the instance.
+This option explains how to transfer the ``concordium-client`` tool to your instance and execute commands from within the instance.

-**Advantage**: You don't have to adjust the inbound connection rules to your instance.
+**Advantage**: You can execute the commands within your instance.

-**Disadvantage**: You have to transfer files between your local machine and your instance later in the tutorial when we deploy the smart contracts.
+**Disadvantage**: You have to transfer files between your local machine and your instance later in the tutorial.

-Transfer the concordium client package from your machine via a file-sharing tool (such as `FileZilla`) to your instance.
+Transfer the ``concordium-client`` package from your machine via a file-sharing tool (such as ``FileZilla``) to your instance.

 Connect to your instance and make your package executable again as we done previously already: